HomerReid/meep_adjoint/docs/index.rst

         performance metric.
         For example, in the :doc:`optical router <Examples/OpticalRouter>` example in the :py:mod:`meep.adjoint` :doc:`example gallery <Examples/index>`,
+        the
+        example in the :py:mod:`meep.adjoint` :doc:`example gallery <Examples/index>`,
+        the task is to design the central hub region to steer incoming power arriving via the **East** input waveguide to output

-        the task is to design the central hub to ensure that incident power entering from the **East** input is routed exclusively to the **North** output, allowing power to leak out through the **West** or **South** outputs.
+        the task is to design the hub region toe steer incident power arriving from the input is routed

+        to the **North** output, allowing power to leak out through the **West** or **South** outputs.